 In year three, you receive regular feedback during your small-group specialist option seminar and one-to-one supervision on their research project.

 The curriculum in year one is designed to develop confidence in your creativity and develop your writing skills across a diverse range of literary and professional genres.
-These will include fiction, poetry and screenwriting, and types of professional writing such as reviews and blogs.
+These will include fiction, poetry and types of professional writing such as reviews and blogs.
 You will be introduced to the importance of reading as a writer and encouraged to read widely and to think critically about contemporary writing and classic older texts.
 You will focus on core writing techniques such as description, narrative, metaphor, dialogue, and characterisation.
 You will also be encouraged to reflect on your development as a writer in order to nurture an imaginative and independent attitude to your work.

 The curriculum in year two builds on the core techniques learnt in year one, but now challenges you to engage more deeply with contemporary themes.
 You will be asked to consider important cultural and political concerns and to find creative and original responses to challenging subject matter.
 You will continue to write across and through a diverse range of genres such as short fiction, novel chapters, poetry, articles, reviews, blogs and opinion pieces.
 In the writing workshop, you will present your own work-in-progress and offer detailed critique of the writing of your peers.